StadGent/fractal_styleguide_gent-base/README.md

 @import '/sass/41-organism-overrides/**/*';
 ```

-Note: When using the style guide you will need to add breakpoint-sass as an
+Note: When using the style guide you will need to add a few dependencies as an
 includePath inside your gulpfile.js

 Example: